 Our campus covers 19 acres of farming, teaching and residential areas.
-Teaching departments include Animal Care, Horticulture, Woodskills, Cafe skills and Property Maintenance Skills.
+Departments include Animal Care, Horticulture, Woodskills, Cafe skills, Arts & Crafts, Virtual Reality/3D Printing and Property Maintenance Skills.

 Animal Care is about using the beneﬁts of a calm, outdoor environment with young people who are interested in animals, farming, crofting and the outdoors.
-Small animals & bird care Learning how to work with, look after, show and breed our wide range of birds and small animals.
+Small animals & bird care is learning how to work with and look after, show and breed our wide range of birds and small animals.

-Horticulture Learning how to grow and maintain plants and vegetables, how to maintain a garden, work with the public, attend and display at horticultural shows and how to cook using what you have grown.
+Horticulture is learning how to grow and maintain plants and vegetables, how to maintain a garden, work with the public, attend and display at horticultural shows and how to cook using what you have grown.

-Wood skills Learning to use different tools to make crafts and wood products, attending local craft fairs and community events to promote and sell our work.
+Wood skills is learning to use different tools to make crafts and wood products, attending local craft fairs and community events to promote and sell our work.

 Property Maintenance is learning daily repairs and decorating.

-Residential At Cantray Square we provide accommodation in 1, 2 or 3-bedroom houses for up to 20 young people who access training and support services at the college.
+Independent Living at Cantray Square is provided in accommodation of 1, 2 or 3-bedroom houses for up to 20 young people who access training and support services at the college.
 Our experienced staff team support our residents to learn independent living skills.
 We understand how vital this support is, if young people are to achieve the ultimate goal of maintaining their own tenancy in a community setting.

 Some examples of outcomes are:

-• Improving a person’s quality of life, by helping young people be more in control.
+• Improving my quality of life, by helping me be more in control of my independence

-• Learning how to manage their own home and tenancy (residential only)
+• Learning how to manage my own home and tenancy (residential only)

-• Managing or improving the symptoms of long-term health conditions
+• Managing or improving my symptoms of long-term health conditions

-• Personal development and developing a network of peers and friends.
+• My personal development and developing a network of peers and friends.

-We seek to ensure that each young person achieves at least one of the following destinations:
+We seek to ensure that each service user achieves at least one of the following destinations:

 • A sustainable work placement